xNickyDev/Forkman/gitbook/commands/uptime.md

+---
+description: Returns the uptime of the bot.
+---

 # /uptime

-Returns the uptime of the bot.

 ## Usage